-Luxury homes in Los Angeles are up for grabs with mansion owners getting extremely creative with their sales tactics.
-Picture this: a majestic manor, plus a gratis luxury vehicle to cruise the glitzy boulevards.
+Luxury homes in Los Angeles are up for grabs, with mansion owners getting extremely creative with their sales tactics.
+Picture this: a majestic manor plus a gratis luxury vehicle to cruise the glitzy boulevards.

 As the clock ticks toward the enactment of Measure ULA on April Fools’ Day, purveyors of LA’s swankiest dwellings scramble to entice buyers with irresistible markdowns and closing boons.
 Dubbed the “mansion tax,” the measure aims to bankroll affordable housing by imposing heftier levies on home sales exceeding $5 million.
 Property sales exceeding $5 million and homes over $10 million will attract a 4% transfer tax and a 5.5% tax, respectively.

 Desperate to beat the taxman’s deadline, real estate impresarios are devising all manner of inventive inducements.
 In one instance, an exquisite Bentley dangles like a shimmering carrot to beguile potential buyers.
-Since the seller must pay the tax, individuals with houses on the market are using all possible measures to encourage quick closing.
+Since the seller must pay the tax, individuals with houses on the market use all possible measures to encourage quick closing.

-Josh Altman, celebrity realtor and CEO of Altman Brothers Real Estate, explains that these extravagant enticements are, in fact, prudent cost-saving maneuvers.
-Once the ULA tax kicks in, offloading these lavish residences will prove even costlier than dispensing decadent perks.
+Josh Altman, celebrity realtor and CEO of Altman Brothers Real Estate, explains that these extravagant enticements are, in fact, prudent cost-saving maneuvers once the ULA tax kicks in, offloading these lavish residences will prove even costlier than dispensing decadent perks.
 “We gave out a one million dollar perk to every realtor who brought a buyer to our properties if we closed the deal by April 1,” he said.

 The ULA supporters perceive that the money collected from the levy would fund affordable housing initiatives and lower the city’s homeless population.
 The money will also help low-income seniors and increase housing affordability.

 Another argument against the tax from the opponents is that since it will be applied to all real estate transfers, including those of commercial and multifamily properties, it might have the unpremeditated consequence of encouraging developers to build homes outside the city limits.
 “The housing market is in trouble.
 And we’re discouraging housing developers from building.
-Therefore it makes no sense to me at all,” added Mr. McKillen, a luxury agency broker.
+Therefore, it makes no sense to me at all,” added Mr. McKillen, a luxury agency broker.

 LA’s quest for supplementary tax revenue to combat homelessness is not new.
 In 2016, the city greenlit a $1.2 billion bond proposal, “Proposition HHH,” earmarked for constructing thousands of affordable housing units.
 Regrettably, progress has been sluggish.
 Merely a third of the projected 12,000 units have materialized, while construction costs have skyrocketed.
 A 2022 audit revealed some units’ expenses surpassing a staggering $800,000.